Near Corfu in Genesee County, New York — The American Northeast (Mid-Atlantic)

 Location.
 43° 0.714′ N, 78° 19.76′ W. Marker is near Corfu, New York, in Genesee County.
 Marker can be reached from Governor Thomas E. Dewey Thruway (Interstate 90 at milepost 397), 4.3 miles east of Alleghany Road (New York State Route 77), on the right when traveling east.
-Touch for map.
 The marker is located at the Pembroke Travel Plaza on the Governor Thomas E. Dewey (New York State) Thruway eastbound.
 The travel plaza is accessible from 48A (Pembroke).
+Touch for map.
 Marker is in this post office area: Corfu NY 14036, United States of America.
+Touch for directions.

 Also see . . .

 1. The Holland Land Purchase of 1792 - Buffalo, NY.
 (Submitted on July 2, 2012, by PaulwC3 of Northern, Virginia.)